What Causes Those White Spots On My Cat’s Eyes?

 Yes

 As I mentioned, there are non-infectious conditions that can mimic this disease.
-These include allergic and eosinophilic eye disease (read more about that further down this page), sensitivity to eye medications, environmental irritants or traumatic eye injuries (cats rub eyes that are itchy for any reason and the result can be corneal tears and scrapes; sharp claws occasionally tear the cornea during cat fights).
-Misplaced eyelashes (distichiasis) can also be a cause. (read here)
+Those include allergic and eosinophilic eye disease, sensitivity to eye medications, environmental irritants and traumatic eye injuries.
+Cats are prone to rub their eyes when they itch for any reason.
+The result can be corneal tears and scrapes.
+Sharp claws occasionally injure the cornea during cat fights.
+Misplaced eyelashes (distichiasis) can also be a cause. (read here

-Diseases that increase your cat’s intra-ocular (eye) pressure (= glaucoma) and inflammation of the forward (anterior) chamber of your cat’s eye (uveitis) can also cause damage and scaring of its cornea.
-Due to their head conformation, Persian cats are more susceptible to dry eyes.
-That can also result in corneal ulcers.
+Diseases that increase your cat’s intraocular (eye) pressure (= glaucoma) and inflammation of the forward (anterior) chamber of your cat’s eye (uveitis) can also cause damage and scaring of the cornea.
+Due to their head conformation, Persian cats are more susceptible to dry eyes and other ocular problems that can also result in corneal ulcers. (read here)

 What Treatments Are Available For My Cat?

-Some cats appear to be uncomfortable or experience eye pain during relapses, but many do not.
+Some cats appear to be uncomfortable or experience eye pain during relapses, but many do not appear to.
+It is difficult to determine when a cat is in pain.
 If your cat is squinting or the eye is noticeably inflamed, atropine eye drops can be helpful during recovery.
 Cats on that medication (it dilates their pupils) seem more comfortable in subdued light – just as you do after an eye exam.

-Most cats experience periodic herpes-1 relapses with no permanent eye damage other than the small white scars on their corneas that brought you to this page.
+Most cats experience periodic herpes-1 relapses with no permanent eye damage other than the small white scars left on their corneas that brought you to this page.
 But a few develop corneal flaps (tags) or non-healing areas that need to be surgically scraped and leveled to encourage proper healing.
-Some cats are left with long term tearing that persists even after the cornea has healed.
-A very few cats in which the eyelid experienced long-term inflammation, end up with hairs pointing toward the eye rather than away from it (entropion).
+Some cats are left with long-term tearing that persists even after the cornea has healed.
+A very few cats, in which the eyelid experienced long-term inflammation, end up with hairs pointing toward the eye rather than away from it (entropion).

 Eosinophilic Keratitis (aka keratitis – corneal inflammation)